 Each camper lives in a cabin with 8-12 other campers and 2-4 counselors.
 We require that campers are supervised by staff at all times (even during informal and free time activities).
 Our staff members go through a highly selective hiring process.
 CYJ always has more applicants than positions for counselors.
 We have the opportunity to choose the “best of the best.”
 We rarely go through hiring services to fill positions, except to diversify our staff with Jewish young adults from places like the U.K. Once on site, our counselors and specialists go through a week-long training seminar led by the administrative staff and outside professionals.
 Our staff represents the single most important investment in the camp experience.

 What happens if my child gets sick at camp?

 Our mirpa’ah (Health Center) is staffed 24 hours a day by a registered nurse or doctor, who lives on site.
-Treatment at the mirpa’ah operates on a basis of standing orders reviewed and approved annually by a physician.
+Treatment at the mirpa’ah operates on the basis of standing orders reviewed and approved annually by a physician.
 Medical situations that cannot be handled by the mirpa’ah, will be referred to the local hospital and Urgent Care facility, just minutes away from CYJ.
-You will be notified if your child has been confined to the mirpa’ah overnight, your child requires a physician outside of camp, a prescribed medication, or the camper is a “frequent visitor” to the mirpa’ah.
+You will be notified if your child has been confined to the mirpa’ah overnight, your child requires a physician outside of camp, is prescribed medication, or if your camper is a “frequent visitor” to the mirpa’ah.